edahlgren/accpub/README.md

 ### Reach out

-Send us a quick note --- for example, you can completely omit the message body --- and we will reply within 48-72 hours.
+Send us a quick note and we will do our best to reply within 48-72 hours.
+Address all messages to `Erin Dahlgren <edahlgren@uchicago.edu>`.
+For example:

 To help with machine learning reproducibility:

 ```
-Send To: Erin Dahlgren <edahlgren@uchicago.edu>
 Subject: “Accpub machine learning”
 ```

 To receive updates on current and future projects:

 ```
-Send To: Erin Dahlgren <edahlgren@uchicago.edu>
 Subject: “Accpub update me”
 ```

 To learn how you can get involved:

 ```
-Send To: Erin Dahlgren <edahlgren@uchicago.edu>
 Subject: “Accpub get involved”
 ```